josephletobar/goldilocks/README.md

 ## Tools

 ### 1. Panama Canal Displacement Analysis
+A Python tool that models freshwater efficiency in Panama Canal lock operations.
+It uses NumPy-based calculations to estimate displacement, water usage, and per-cycle costs for Panamax and Neopanamax transits, and includes a greedy scheduling algorithm that batches smaller ships into shared lock cycles.
+Results are visualized in Jupyter notebooks with Matplotlib charts, allowing quick comparison of water loss, savings, and efficiency under different operational strategies.

 [**Panama Canal Data Repository**](https://github.com/jleto6/panama-canal-data)
-Research tool analyzing how ship displacement affects water efficiency in Panama Canal lock cycles.
-Includes calculations and visualizations demonstrating how smaller vessels lead to higher water waste and how batching improves efficiency.

 ---